How to make Word documents accessible

 Make images accessible to everyone

-Not everyone can see or understand the information in your images.
-Important information in pictures, clip art, charts, shapes, SmartArt, and other objects must be accessible to all users.
+Not everyone can see or understand the information in images.
+Important information must also be available in text.

 - add a text description (alt text or nearby text) to informative images